ga111o/Study-about-Git/manual GitHub.md

 get _GitHub repository_ to _local repository_

-if local and github are twisted, git pull will work like merge
+if local and github are twisted, git pull will work like merge conflict